‘Enough is enough’: Grizzlies, Jazz react to Utah fans altercation with Morant’s family

 “It’s beyond disappointing,” said Grizzlies coach Taylor Jenkins.
 “I could go harsher and use other words, but to have sexists remarks and racist remarks said to another human being – whether they’re on your side or on the other side in terms of competition.
 I though about this the other day, everyone has been cooped up with COVID, staying at home and clamoring for sports and being back in social arenas and atmospheres and this is what you do.”

 This is the third incident this week involving fans and inappropriate behavior.
-Wednesday night, a Knicks fan spit on Hawks guard Trae Young and a 76ers fans threw popcorn on Wizards star Russell Westbrook.
+Wednesday night, a Knicks fan spit on Hawks guard Trae Young and a 76ers fan threw popcorn on Wizards star Russell Westbrook.

 “I have the upmost faith in our fanbase to be the most competitive, the most rowdy, but also the most hospitable, respectful as they always are,” Jenkins said.
 “But to know that this exists in our country, in our NBA arenas, in our fanbases, something further has to be addressed in my opinion.”